-Angry Octopus is a story that teaches children how to use progressive muscle relaxation and breathing techniques to calm down, lower stress, and control emotions.
+Angry Octopus is a story that teaches children how to manage their negative emotions and anger by using muscle relaxation and breathing techniques.
 Children relate to the angry octopus in this story as the sea child shows the octopus how to take a deep breath, calm down, and manage his anger.

 Children learn to unwind, relax, and control emotions with this fun exercise known as progressive muscle relaxation.
 Children relate to the angry octopus in this story as the sea child shows him how to take a deep breath, calm down, and manage his anger.
 These effective stress and anger management techniques for children focus awareness on various muscle groups to create a complete resting of the mind and body.
 Progressive muscle relaxation can be used to lower stress, decrease pain, and manage anger.